 I love that fashion is an instant language that allows one to convey their thoughts and opinions without saying a word.
 I am so thankful for designers who create pieces that help me speak my truth as a woman of color.
 While women keep the fashion world moving, it is proven that the industry is dominated by white men.
 This is why it's extremely important to support the designers that look like us.

-We have gathered a few Black designers we believe you should watch out and root for in 2019:
+We have gathered a few Black designers we believe you should watch out and root for:

 1.Nareasha Willis of Avenue N &The Black Vogue Movement

 Nareasha Willis describes herself as a fashion activist.
 She is best known for her Black Vogue Movement.
 With the photo of her design, "Ghetto Until Proven Fashionable" during Paris Fashion Week going viral, she started a much needed conversation about cultural appropriation in the fashion world.